muon-spectroscopy-computational-project/muspinsim/docs/docs/installation.md

 any system of your interest.
 The first step is, of course, procuring Python itself.
 If you have not already done this, see the [tutorial here](https://muon-spectroscopy-computational-project.github.io/tutorial-folder/python-setup).

-#### Dependencies

-`pip` will take care of installing all of the dependencies (other packages that `muspinsim` needs to run).
-Just follow the instructions below.

 #### Installing with pip or conda

-Assuming you already have Python and `pip` installed on your system, and a command line ready to use, then installing `muspinsim` is easy using
+Using either `pip` or `conda` will take care of installing all of the dependencies (other packages that `muspinsim` needs to run).
+Assuming you already have Python and `pip` installed on your system, then installing `muspinsim` from the command line is easy using

 ```bash
 pip install muspinsim --user